treasure-data/td-ue4-sdk/README.md

 #### Speed up plugin build phase

-In some cases is required to re-build only the plugin, using a normak _make_ command can take some minutes as it does some parsing running some scripts to fix dependencies, to speed up the process the following options can be added:
+In some cases is required to re-build only the plugin, using a normal _make_ command can take some minutes as it does some parsing running some scripts to fix dependencies, to speed up the process the following options can be added:

 ```bash
 $ make UE4Editor ARGS=-canskiplink